kernelci/kernelci-project/kernelci.org/content/en/org/tsc/_index.md

 it's up to the TSC to vote and judge whether a member should be removed due to inactivity.
 Members who commit acts that pose a threat to the stability of the project may also be removed following a TSC vote.

+### Chair

+The TSC elects a Chair from among its own voting members.
+The Chair presides over meetings of the TSC and serves for a period of one year, or until their resignation or replacement by the TSC.

+The Chair, or any other TSC member so designated by the TSC, is the primary communication contact between the Project and the KernelCI Initiative Fund of The Linux Foundation, and holds the TSC seat on the [Advisory Board](/org/board/).

+The Charter does not state in so many words that the Chair must be a TSC member, but paragraph *2.i* refers to "the TSC Chair, or any other TSC member so designated by the TSC", which only reads sensibly if the Chair is one of them.

 ### Duties